Ities railway station

-Iteon railway station (Σιδηροδρομικός Σταθμός Ιτέων) is a railway station on Iteon Road in Patras, Peloponnese, Greece.
+Ities railway station (Σιδηροδρομικός Σταθμός Ιτιές) is a railway station on Iteon Road in Patras, Peloponnese, Greece.
 The station is on the former Patras–Kyparissia line and is served by Proastiakos Patras Services.

 History

 The station opened originally opened on 15 December 1888 on the metric line to Kyparissia.
 The station closed during World War I, but it's unclear when. however, the line continued to be used.
 The ruins of the original station buildings can be seen adjacent to the new station, on Sounio street towards Anapirika Iteon.
 In 1970 OSE became the legal successor to the SEK, taking over responsibilities for most of Greece's rail infrastructure.
 On 1 January 1971, the station and most of Greek rail infrastructure were transferred to the Hellenic Railways Organisation S.A., a state-owned corporation.
 Freight traffic declined sharply when the state-imposed monopoly of OSE for the transport of agricultural products and fertilisers ended in the early 1990s.
 Many small stations of the network with little passenger traffic were closed down.
 In 2005 operations from the station were suspended due to the reconstruction works of the OSE railway network in the region.
 In 2009, with the Greek debt crisis unfolding OSE's Management was forced to reduce services across the network.
 Timetables were cut back, and routes closed as the government-run entity attempted to reduce overheads.
 The station reopened on 9 July 2010 as part of the Proastiakos Patras services, served by trains between Agios Andreas and Agios Vassilios stations.
 Since the suspension of regional services on the metre-gauge railways of the Peloponnese in 2011, the station is used only by local Proastiakos trains which currently connect the city with the suburbs of Rio and Kaminia.
 In 2017 OSE's passenger transport sector was privatised as TrainOSE, currently, a wholly owned subsidiary of Ferrovie dello Stato Italiane infrastructure, including stations, remained under the control of OSE.